pflanze/functional-perl/docs/intro.md

 ## More REPL features

-The repl automatically makes their special syntax available if one of these modules is loaded, and [bin/repl+](../bin/repl+) automatically tries to load them if present on the system: `Function::Parameters`, `Method::Signatures`, `Sub::Call::Tail`.
+If one of the following modules, which modify the Perl syntax, is loaded, then the repl automatically makes them available to the entered code.
+Also, [bin/repl+](../bin/repl+) automatically tries to load them if present on the system: `Function::Parameters`, `Method::Signatures`, `Sub::Call::Tail`.
 Since Function::Parameters simplifies writing functions a lot and works better in some ways than Method::Signatures, we're going to use it from now on.
 If you don't